Simplified PBR

 If you put the light far from the model this will have little visual impact, but move it closer and most of the model will become darker.

-2. Add a radius of light parameter and use Karis’s representative point computation5:
+2. Add a radius of light parameter and use Karis’s representative point computation5 Note: Karis had a sign error in the formula for closestPoint, which is corrected below:

-1. \vec r = reflection of vectorToEye over surfaceNormal
+1. r\vec r = reflection of vectorToEye over surfaceNormal

-2. centerToRay = directionToLight − (vectorToEye dot \vec r) \vec r
+2. centerToRay = directionToLight − (vectorToEye dot r\vec r) r\vec r

 3. closestPoint = directionToLight − centerToRay clamp01(lightRadius / distanceToLight)